Claregate: Claregate Playing Fields

 Claregate has a large playing field that is used for cricket and football, as well as hosting tennis courts and a children's playground.
 In June 2013, the park was saved for future generations when it was unveiled as one of six Wolverhampton parks to be designated a Queen Elizabeth II Field.

-Adjacent to the playing fields is Claregate Pavilion.
-It provides changing room facilities to clubs which use the playing fields.
-It is also home to Sugar n Spice, an activity group for girls aged over nine years.
-Sugar n Spice was founded in 1975.
+Adjacent to the playing fields is Claregate Pavilion, which provides changing room facilities to clubs using the playing fields.
+The pavilion was home to Sugar n Spice, an activity group for girls aged over nine years.
+Sugar n Spice was active for over 50 years before closing in 2023.

 Public houses

-Claregate has two long established pubs, the first formerly called 'The Fieldhouse', but now sharing the area's name, 'The Claregate', on Codsall Road.
-The other is The Pilot, situated on Green Lane.
-In 2012, Marston's Brewery announced plans to construct a mini Tesco supermarket on land that currently forms part of The Claregate pub's car park.
+Claregate has two long established pubs: 'The Claregate' (formerly 'The Fieldhouse') on Codsall Road and 'The Pilot' on Green Lane.
+In 2012, Marston's Brewery announced plans to construct a mini Tesco supermarket on land that currently forms part of The Claregate's car park.
 The scheme faced opposition from a local campaign group called Residents Against Marston's Proposals (RAMP), but was approved in November 2012 on the condition that the store close at 10pm (although currently (2018) opens 7am to 11pm), and a pedestrian crossing be installed on Codsall Road.

 Micropub

 The first micropub in the West Midlands resides in the centre of Claregate alongside the traffic island at Pendeford Avenue.
 Approval was granted by city planning chiefs in June 2013.
-The pub, ran by Essington based Morton Brewery, is called 'Hail to the Ale' and serves only ale, cider and fruit wines.
-It received its premises licence in August 2013 despite some opposition from local residents, opening its doors on 5 September 2013, and proved immediately popular with drinkers.
-It has since won several CAMRA accolades including City Pub of the Year [2015-2018], County Pub of the Year [2015 & 2017], Region Pub of the Year [2015] and Wolverhampton Cider Pub of the Year [2018].
+The pub, run by Essington based Morton Brewery, is called 'Hail to the Ale' and serves ale, cider and fruit wines.
+It received its premises licence in August 2013 despite some opposition from local residents, and after opening its doors on 5 September 2013 proved immediately popular with drinkers.
+It has since won several CAMRA accolades.
 The building was previously an antique furniture shop called 'Anything Goes', but is best known locally as the Claregate Post Office.